 Credit for Prior Learning Saves you Time and Money

 Reduce the cost of your degree and finish sooner with Credit for Prior Learning (CPL).
 Immaculata University’s CPL program allows you to earn academic credit for learning experiences outside of the classroom.

 Immaculata accepts CPL as long as learning experiences are deemed to be at the college level.
 Generally, 30 hours of training is equivalent to one academic credit.
 Normally, Immaculata accepts CPL credits of no more than half of a student’s required credits, a maximum of 63 credits for most bachelor’s degree programs.
 CPL credits are reviewed after a student completes their first term.

 CPL is an inexpensive way to get closer to earning a degree.
 At $10 per credit, Immaculata’s fee is one of the lowest available from any institution.
 Let us help you capitalize on your past and plan for your future.

 Option 1: Tested CPL

 - CLEP exams—CLEP exams are offered through many colleges, including Immaculata.
-To find a test center close to you, go to: https://clep.collegeboard.org/find-a-test-center-and-schedule-your-test
+Find a test center close to you.

 - CLEP exams accepted by Immaculata